kubb-labs/kubb/docs/guide/quick-start.md

 ## Advanced example

 ::: tip
-Since version `2.x.x` we also support using multiple entry(OpenAPI/Swagger) files.
+With version `2.x.x` we also support using multiple entries(OpenAPI/Swagger).
 :::

 ```bash